 Thick and creamy Acai Bowl ready in 5 minutes with 3 wholesome ingredients!
 This Acai Bowl Recipe is easy to make, customizable, nutrient-packed and the perfect healthy snack or breakfast!

 If you have taken a look at my Instagram it is clear to see that I am an acai bowl and smoothie bowl lover through and through.
 I eat one or the other each and every week, sometimes everyday!
-This is a simple acai bowl recipe that is easy to make with minimal ingredients.
+This is a simple vegan acai bowl recipe that is easy to make with minimal ingredients.

-They are delectably thick and creamy.
+These bowls are delectably thick and creamy.
 As well as refreshing and sweet.
 It’s the perfect breakfast or snack.
 I hope you love this recipe as much as my family does!

 - Acai Blend – I use Sambazon and this is really the most popular brand I see in stores.
 You can use whatever frozen Acai Blend you can find.